itsyouonline/caddy-integration/README.md

 You need to add `oauth` in this [array](https://github.com/mholt/caddy/blob/d3860f95f59b5f18e14ddf3d67b4c44dbbfdb847/caddyhttp/httpserver/plugin.go#L314-L355).

-If you want this plugin to be executed before `browse`, you need to make sure to add it above `browse`.
+You need to make sure to add it above `proxy` and `browse` if you want these resources to be protected and the `X-Iyo-Username` to be set to proxied sites.

 ### Plug in your Plugin